Devjustice/Devjustice/README.md

 ## Programming is delusion
 <br>
-Computer can do some trick but You don not.
+Computer can do some tricks but You do not.
 CPU makes people to believe they do anything without GOD,The Lord, and Holy Sprit
 <br>